Trends in FP&A: Less Firefighting, More Leading

 5. Integrated Planning Across Functions

 Siloed planning is quickly becoming a relic of the past.
-In 2025, integrated planning—connecting financial, operational, and strategic goals—will be essential for agility.
+Integrated planning that connects financial, operational, and strategic goals will be essential for agility.

 Driver-based planning, where business drivers like market demand and supply chain capacity are integrated into forecasts, will become the norm for high-performing FP&A teams.